MonstreX/voyager-extension/readme.md

     "tab_title": "Media"
 }
 ```
-You don't need to make the firs TAB, it'll be created automatically.
+You don't need to make the first TAB, it'll be created automatically.

 Localizations
 ---